-British surgeon Kar Hao Teoh killed in South Africa
+Tributes to British surgeon Kar Hao Teoh killed in South Africa

 Kar Hao Teoh, 40, was a consultant trauma and orthopaedic surgeon at Princess Alexandra Hospital in Harlow.

-South African officials said a British national was shot and killed in Nyanga, a township in Cape Town, last Thursday.
+He was killed last Thursday in Cape Town, where protests relating to a taxi strike were being held.

-In a statement, Princess Alexandra Hospital NHS Trust said: "Sadly, we can confirm that Mr Kar Hao Teoh, consultant trauma and orthopaedic surgeon, has died.
+Princess Alexandra Hospital NHS Trust said: "Sadly, we can confirm that Mr Kar Hao Teoh has died."

-"He was a well-respected member of the team, valued colleague and friend to many across the hospital as well as in regional, national and international trauma and orthopaedic networks."
+In a statement, the trust added: "He was a well-respected member of the team, valued colleague and friend to many across the hospital as well as in regional, national and international trauma and orthopaedic networks."

+South African officials said five people had been killed during the protests.

-Colonel Andrè Traut, of the South African Police Service, said officers were investigating the death, which happened at about 18:30 local time on Ntlangano Crescent.
+Colonel Andrè Traut, of the South African Police Service, said officers were investigating Mr Teoh's death, which happened at about 18:30 local time on Ntlangano Crescent in the Nyanga township.

 "The deceased was seated in the driver seat of his vehicle with a gunshot wound to the head," he said.